 If our AGI is ethical, it will do good things.

-It will be interesting to see what is created, new and different, to contribute to the AGI community in our universe and beyond.
+It will be interesting to see what our species creates, new and different, to contribute to the AGI community in our universe and beyond.

 However, look at what we've done on Earth.
 There are millions of malicious, destructive viruses going around our internet.
 Most of our internet traffic is spam, whereby one person wastes the time and resources of millions of people in a selfish way just for money.